olssonm/swish-php/README.md

 SWISH_CLIENT_CERTIFICATE_PATH=swish/client.pem # storage/app/private/swish/client.pem
 ```

-Relative paths are resolved against the disk named in `swish.disk` (default `local`), independent of your application's default filesystem disk. cURL needs a real local filesystem path for the mTLS handshake, so this must be a `local`-driver disk, not a remote disk (e.g. S3/R2).

 #### Serverless / ephemeral hosts (e.g. Laravel Cloud)

-On hosts where the local filesystem is reset on each deploy, keep the certificate on a (private) persistent disk (e.g. S3/R2) and let the package copy it onto the local `swish.disk` on demand.
+On hosts where the local filesystem is reset on each deploy, you can keep the certificate on a (private) persistent disk (e.g. S3/R2) and let the package copy it onto the local `swish.disk` on demand.
 Set `swish.copy_disk` (and optionally `swish.copy_path`); when the client certificate is missing from `swish.disk`, it is copied from there the first time the client is resolved.

 If `swish.copy_disk` is not set, no copying occurs.